HelpMe-Pls/Life-Engineering/Frontend/Network/Browser.md

 # Storage
 - Useful when you need to store data so that it won't go away after a page refresh (like theme, user's settings, user's action...)
 - Only store data as key-value pairs and the value as `string`
-- Several types of storage
 ## Cookie
 - They were invented to solve the problem of state management in web applications.
-Cookies allow websites to store small pieces (maximum of `4KB` per cookie) of data on a user's device which is then sent along (*from the browser*) with every request to the server (along with `http` requests - on the `header`).
+Cookies allow websites to store small pieces (maximum of `4KB` per cookie) of data on a user's device which is then sent along (*from the browser*) with every `http` request (on the `header`) to the server .
 - It enables the server to maintain session information and remember user preferences across different interactions.
 ```ts
 // Server-side